-Although Family Day is not a national statutory holiday, it is only observed in New Brunswick, Ontario, Saskatchewan, Alberta and British Columbia on the third Monday of February.
+Family Day is only observed in New Brunswick, Ontario, Saskatchewan, Alberta, and British Columbia on the third Monday of February.

-Therefore the answer is yes, Family day is a Stat Holiday in Manitoba just goes by another name.
+Therefore the answer is yes, Family Day is a stat holiday in Manitoba, but it just goes by another name.
 This year, Louis Riel Day falls on Monday, February 19th.